Back to top

 Rooted in their work with Integrative Systemic Therapy, the research team at The Family Institute at Northwestern University, spearheaded by Dr. William Pinsof, began the development of a new measure in the early 1990s to study client change in individual, couple and family therapy.
 The result was the Systemic Therapy Inventory of Change, or STIC®, an instrument designed to efficiently and accurately assess clients' functioning on a range of personal and relational issues, all on one system.

 The STIC® Randomized Clinical Trial (RCT) was developed by researchers in the Epstein Center for Psychotherapy Change in 2012 to assess whether providing feedback to therapists, and the integration of STIC® data into practice, improves treatment.
 Although previous research suggests that empirical feedback does improve therapy outcomes, no such studies had been conducted in systemic therapy.
-The results of the RCT provide strong support that using a systemic measure and providing feedback to therapists improves client outcomes.
+The results of the RCT provide support that using a systemic measure and providing feedback to therapists improves client outcomes.
+Data collection on the RCT was completed several years ago and the Epstein Center is no longer actively involved in data collection.

 Key RCT Findings